CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 The Local HISP private/public key pair can be configured in the Agent Settings using the CONNECT AdminGUI.
 CONNECT Direct supports three Storage Types for holding the local HISP private key:

 1. WS  -- the key pair stored in the ConfigDB database and this is the default value
-2. KEYSTORE -- the key pair stored in a Keystore file and referenced
+2. KEYSTORE -- the key pair stored in a KeyStore file and referenced
 3. LDAP -- the key pair stored in a LDAP server and referenced

-Below are the steps to generate a Direct keystore:
+Below are the steps to generate a Direct KeyStore:

      #Generate the Direct KeyStore key pair (DirectKeyStore.jks)
      keytool -v -genkey -keyalg RSA -keysize 1024 -keystore DirectKeyStore.jks -keypass changeit -storepass changeit -validity 3650 -alias direct.example.org -dname "cn=direct.example.org"